 Josh believes that every veteran who served this nation in uniform should be cared for.
 In 2019, with bi-partisan support, Josh wrote and passed the "Dignity For Our Heroes" Package into law, which was comprised of two bills aimed at eliminating veteran homelessness here in Nassau County.
 These bills added veterans as a protected class under the Nassau County Human Rights Law, and created the Nassau Commission on Ending Veteran Homelessness to build a transitional supportive housing facility for all veterans in need.

 Josh is passionate about helping people with disabilities.
 Josh drafted Nassau County's first-ever information visor card for drivers who are deaf or hard of hearing, so that they may communicate clearly with law enforcement officers during traffic stops and in their communities.
 Josh also passed a law mandating that there be a sign language interpreter present at every emergency press conference in Nassau County.

 Josh has also worked to curb bullying in our schools, and believes that no child should ever be made to feel less than their true value.
 Josh passed a law creating www.NassauStopBullying.org, which makes resources available 24/7 for both parents and students, and collates every school district's DASA coordinator in Nassau County.

-Josh is also the author of "Political Gladiators: How Millennials Can Navigate the 21st Century Political Minefield and WIN!"
+Josh is also the host of the Podcast “Java with Josh”, and is the author of "Political Gladiators: How Millennials Can Navigate the 21st Century Political Minefield and WIN!"